oracle/docker-images/OracleDataIntegrator/README.md

 ## ODI Distributable version 12.2.1.2.6 Docker image Creation and Running

-To build a ODI image either you can start from building Oracle JDK or use the already available Oracle JDK image.
-The Oracle JDK  image is not currently available.
+To build the ODI image, you will need the Oracle JDK (Server JRE) image as a base image.
+You either need to pull the Oracle JDK (Server JRE) image from the [Docker Store](https://store.docker.com/images/oracle-serverjre-8) or the [Oracle Container Registry](https://container-registry.oracle.com), or build the image manually using below information.

-If plan to use available Oracle JDK image, skip next steps and jump to "Building Docker Image for ODI"
+If you plan to use the available Oracle JDK image, skip the next step and continue with "Building Docker Image for ODI".

-### Building Oracle JDK (Server JRE) base image
+### Building the Oracle JDK (Server JRE) image

-Oracle Server JRE image can be pulled from the [Docker Store](https://store.docker.com/images/oracle-serverjre-8) or the [Oracle Container Registry](https://container-registry.oracle.com) or you can build your own using the Dockerfiles and scripts in [GitHub Location](https://github.com/oracle/docker-images/tree/master/OracleJava/java-8).
+You can build your own Oracle JDK (Server JRE) image using the Dockerfiles and scripts in [GitHub Location](https://github.com/oracle/docker-images/tree/master/OracleJava/java-8).
 For more information, visit the [OracleJava](../OracleJava) folder's [README](../OracleJava/README.md) file.

 ### Building Docker Image for ODI

 **IMPORTANT:** you have to download the binary of ODI and put it in place (see `.download` files inside dockerfiles/<version>).

-To try a sample of a ODI image with a domain configured, follow the steps below:
+To build the Docker Image for ODI, follow the steps below:

-  1. Make sure you have **oracle/odi:12.2.1.2.6** image built.
-If not go into **dockerfiles** and call
+  1. Go into the **dockerfiles** folder and run the **buildDockerImage.sh** script.

         $ sh buildDockerImage.sh -v 12.2.1.2.6